 Traveling with animals

-On LAN you can take your pet into the airplane’s cabin or put it in the hold.
+On LAN you can take your pet in the airplane’s hold.
 Review the conditions according to the service you need.

 You can bring your pet into the economy cabin of the airplane if you comply with the requirements and make sure there is availability on the flight.
-This service will be available starting on September 13, 2014.
+You must request this service 48 hours prior to your flight.

 - You can travel with only one pet at a time.

 - Only cats and dogs over 8 weeks old can travel in the cabin.
+By local regulations, the dogs that travel to the United States must be at least 4 months of life.
 Other types of animals have to travel in LAN Cargo.

-- Available on domestic and international flights operated by LAN, on Airbus 319, 320 and Dash planes.
+- Available on domestic and international flights, only in Airbus 319, 320, 321 and Dash planes.
 You can review this information in step 2 of your purchase on LAN.com.
 This service is also offered by TAM, which means that you can fly with both airlines in the same trip.

 - You will need a certificate from a veterinarian, issued up to 10 days before the flight, confirming that your pet is in good health to travel.
 Keep in mind that the health authorities at layover points or at your destination could request specific documentation, such as a vaccination record or medical history form, which you should have before you board.
 If you do not have it, you will not be able to travel with your pet.
 Review reference information at www.iatatravelcenter.com and contact the consulate or health authority of the countries you will visit.